The Full Symmetric Toda Flow and Intersections of Bruhat Cells: Introduction and the statement of result

+\begin{prop} The intersection $X_w\cap Y_{w'}$ is nonempty if and only if $w'\prec w$ in Bruhat order; moreover, if it is not empty, its (real) dimension is equal to the difference $l(w)-l(w')$. \end{prop}

-In addition to filling the existing gap (we found a good explanation of this fact only in the case of $G=SL_n(\mathbb R)$, where it follows from the geometric description of Schubert cells in terms of matrix ranks, see e.g. \cite{Ful}), the purpose of this article is to demonstrate the connection of this theory with the full symmetric Toda flow.
-Namely, we are going to derive the result we need from the general properties of the Toda flow, and not vice-versa: in our previous work we used the properties of Schubert cells in the standard flag variety (i.e. the one associated with $SL_n(\mathbb R)$) in order to show that the phase portrait of this dynamical system is completely determined by Bruhat order (\cite{CSS14}).
+The explanation of this fact that we found in literature is based on the geometric description of Schubert cells in terms of matrix ranks, see, e.g.,~\cite{Ful}; it works well only in the case of $G = {\rm SL}_n(\mathbb R)$.
+The main purpose of this article is to extend this result to other groups by applying the connection of this theory with the full symmetric Toda flow.
+Namely, we are going to derive the result we need from the general properties of the Toda flow, and not vice-versa: in our previous work we used the properties of Schubert cells in the standard flag variety (i.e., the one associated with ${\rm SL}_n(\mathbb R)$) in order to show that the phase portrait of this dynamical system is completely determined by Bruhat order~\cite{CSS14}.

-Also observe that in our following papers (\cite{CSS17,CSS18}) we used explicit computations to show that similar statements hold for all real groups of rank $2$ and for the non-split real form, $SO(2,4)$.
-In the latter case the role of Weyl group is played by the group $W(\mathfrak g,\mathfrak k)=N_K(\mathfrak a)/Z_K(\mathfrak a)$, where $N_K,\,Z_K$ are the (non-discrete) normalizer and centralizer of $\mathfrak a$ in $K$; one can show, that $W(\mathfrak g,\mathfrak k)$ is again Coxeter group, thus we can introduce Bruhat order on it.
-Flag variety is replaced by $K/Z_K(\mathfrak a)$ and the (dual) Bruhat cells are defined as orbits of Borel subgroups in flag varieties, similarly to the usual case.
-However, in this case the dimensions of the root spaces (with respect to $\mathfrak a$) are not necessarily equal to $1$; this is manifested in the dimensions of the intersections of the cells.
+Also observe that in our other papers \cite{CSS19, CSS17} we used explicit computations to show that similar statements hold for all real groups of rank $2$ and for the non-split real form, ${\rm SO}(2,4)$.
+In the latter case the role of Weyl group is played by the group $W(\mathfrak g,\mathfrak k)=N_K(\mathfrak a)/Z_K(\mathfrak a)$ where~$N_K$,~$Z_K$ are the (non-discrete) normalizer and centralizer of $\mathfrak a$ in $K$.
+One can show that $W(\mathfrak g,\mathfrak k)$ is again a Coxeter group, thus we can introduce Bruhat order on it.
+Flag variety is replaced by $K/Z_K(\mathfrak a)$ and the (dual) Bruhat cells are defined as orbits of Borel subgroups in flag varieties similarly to the usual case.
+However, in this case the dimensions of the root spaces (with respect to $\mathfrak a$) are not necessarily equal to $1$.
+This is manifested in the dimensions of the intersections of the cells.
 Below we shall describe a possible generalization of our main result to this case.